bentindal/FPL-Auto/README.md

-# FPL Automation Dissertation Project
+# FPL Automation Project: Through the Use of Machine Learning & Strategy

-By Benjamin Tindal, completed as part as my dissertation at the University of Sheffield.
+By Benjamin Tindal, completed as part of my dissertation "Unleashing Strategy through the Use of Machine Learning in Fantasy Football Automation" at the University of Sheffield.

 ## Introduction

 This project is a fully autonomous Fantasy Premier League (FPL) team selection system.
-It explores the use of machine learning techniques to predict the performance of players in the English Premier League, and uses these predictions to select a team of players that will score the most points in the upcoming gameweek.
+It explores the use of machine learning techniques to predict the performance of players in the English Premier League and uses these predictions to select a team of players that will score the most points in the upcoming weeks.

 The project is split into multiple parts, each of which is described in detail below.